What this essay is

 The principal is a U.S. firm evaluating expansion.
 Most often an owner-operator considering interstate or vertical expansion of an existing service business — where the regulatory architecture is dense and where the cost of being wrong is recoverable but not negligible.

-The output mirrors the AI Mirror form factor — sixteen analytical outputs, two costed pathways, separated Decision-Maker Briefing — but the modelling extensions differ.
+The output mirrors the Market Entry Protocol form factor — sixteen analytical outputs, two costed pathways, separated Decision-Maker Briefing — but the modelling extensions differ.
 Specifically, G·24 (rate-currency) is replaced with state-tax structure verification, and G·26 (addressable-market decomposition) takes the TAM → SAM → SOM form.

 The reference deliverable is the VERIDEX BI USA Stage-3 report for The Master’s Chair, Houston → Atlanta interstate expansion, prepared for the firm’s principal in 2026.
 The full report is embedded inline at /case-studies/masters-chair/.